19hours/sg-statutes/Acts/Accountants Act.md

 ### Effect of company becoming accounting corporation

-23\.—(1) An accounting corporation is authorised to do anything that a public accountant can do by law and is required to do all that a public accountant is required to do by law .
+23\.—(1) An accounting corporation is authorised to do anything that a public accountant can do by law and is required to do all that a public accountant is required to do by law in respect of the provision of public accountancy services by that accounting corporation.

 (2) Subsection (1) shall not apply to the doing of anything that can only be done by a public accountant as a natural person.